brimdata/zed/zng/docs/spec.md

 be re-emitted
 (and note that the typedef may now be assigned a different ID).

-### 3.1.2 Compressed Message Block
+### 3.1.3 Compressed Message Block

-Following a header byte of 0x86 is a compressed message block, .
+Following a header byte of 0x86 is a compressed message block.
 Such a block comprises a compressed sequence of control and value messages.
 The sequence can include any message except for end-of-stream markers and compressed message blocks.